mpaditya/EVA4-B2/S15A/DenseDepth-master/Readme.md

 #### Foreground (fg)
  - Images of objects with transparent background
- - The Foreground objects include Batman, dogs, cats etc.
+ - The Foreground objects include Batman, dogs, cats, people etc.
  - Using GIMP, the foreground was cutout and the background was made transparent.
  - Number of images: 100 (100 flipped images created while creating fg_bg mentioned below)